 - 1/4 cup of low sodium chicken broth

 As far as Pupsicle recipes go, this is one of our pups’ favorites.
 We use unseasoned chicken to make homemade stuffed bones for our pups, so we typically have that on hand.
 You’ll need a small amount of rice, a bit of chicken, and some chicken broth.
 Shred the chicken and stuff it into one of the tray molds with the rice.
-Fill the rest with low sodium chicken broth and that’s it!
+Fill the rest of the tray with low sodium chicken broth, and that’s it!

-If you want some other options, the meat can be whatever dog safe option you have.
+If you want some other options, the meat can be whatever dog-safe option you have.
 Turkey, beef, and fish are all great options, as long as they are unseasoned.
-You can swap the grain, too, and we use quinoa as a substitute.
+You can swap the grain, too, and we use quinoa as a substitute occasionally.
 Our choice is usually based on what we have on hand more than an actual preference.
 As a tip, the more grain you use, the longer Pupsicle recipes last.

 No-bake treat refills